kamekazz/WareEye/README.md

 Then open your browser and navigate to `http://localhost:5000/` to view the live stream.

+## Capture Pipeline

+Frame acquisition now runs in a dedicated thread to minimize latency.
+The camera attempts to lock exposure, white balance and focus where supported.
+Adjust these parameters in `webcam_service.py` if your hardware requires different values.

 ## Project Structure

 - `app/routes/` – Flask blueprints with HTTP endpoints